lquixada/litemq/README.md

 ### sub(events, callback)

-Subscribes to an event and when it happens executes the callback function
+Subscribes to an event and when it happens executes the callback function.

-#### Parameters
 * **events** can be a string or an array of strings.
 * **callback** a function to be invoked when the event happens which receives a message with headers and body as argument.